mozilla/addons-server/docs/api/index.rst

 2. Once logged in, read and accept the terms of service for the Marketplace
    at: https://marketplace.firefox.com/developers/terms

-3. You cannot generate your own tokens.
+3. Currently you cannot generate your own tokens.
 Please contact a `Marketplace representative`_.

 Using OAuth Tokens